rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 + `cache` **boolean**

 Keep files in-memory.
-Enabled by default, and no great reason to disable.
+Enabled by default, and no great reason to disable, unless you are serving fairly large files or run a low-traffic operation.

 + `gzip` **boolean**

 If false, disables automatic gzipping for text files (HTML, JS, CSS).
+Enabled by default.

-+ `minify` **bolean**
++ `minify` **boolean**

-If true, will automatically minify JavaScript using uglify-js.
+If true, will automatically minify JavaScript and CSS using [Abridge](https://github.com/Weltschmerz/Abridge).
+Disabled by default.

 + `headers` **object**